-Park the lift truck on a level ground.
-Check that the parking brake lamp is on, and shift the control lever to the neutral position.
+Park the lift truck level, with the parking brake engaged and directional control lever in NEUTRAL.

-- 1. Raise the mast and block in place. - 2.
-Turn the key switch to OFF.
+- 1. Raise the mast and block in place.

+- 2. Turn the key switch to OFF.

-- Unscrew oil air breather 1, level checking plug 2, oil filling plug 3 and remove the drain plug 4.
-Allow the oil to drain. - 4.
-Clean and install the drain plugs. - Fill the drive axle housing with oil filling plug hole, the accurate amount of oil is defined by the opening of level checking plug. - 6.
-Maintain the oil level.
+- 3. Unscrew oil air breather (Oil filling plug) 1, level checking plug 2 and remove the drain plug 3.
+Allow the oil to drain.

+- 4. Clean and install the drain plugs.

-- 7. Screw the oil air breather, level checking plug, oil filling plug and drain plug with the seal rings. - 8.
+- Fill the drive axle housing with oil through air breather plug hole, the accurate amount of oil is defined by the opening of level checking plug. - 6.
+Maintain the oil level. - Screw the level checking plug and air breather in with the seal ring. - 8.
 Raise the mast and remove the blocking.